skip to content

 • No risk to the capital sum invested

-You may only invest surpluses on the accounts specified below.
+Only surpluses on the accounts specified below may be invested.
 These surpluses attract either a higher or a lower rate of interest depending on the source of funds.
-The table below illustrates which Sources of Funds you can invest and which rate of interest they will receive.

 Source of Funds Description Eligible for higher interest rate Eligible for lower interest rate